sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

      - Description
    * - users.manage
      - Create, modify, view and activate or deactivate users in user management page from administration.
+   * - global.admin
+     - Create, modify, and view connections, credential stores, and variables from the administration panel as well as within the project.
    * - groups.manage
      - Create, modify, view users of a group, view connections of a group and delete groups in user management page from administration.
    * - roles.manage